aex90832/DexAI/README.md

-- **Same team member, different battle state.** Species like Aegislash that automatically switch forms mid-battle (Stance Change, Disguise, and similar abilities) aren't a different Pokémon and aren't optional the way a Mega Evolution is — so a card for the alternate form gets its own honestly-labeled section instead of being folded into the team count or treated as an unrelated mention.
+- **Same team member, different battle state.** Species like Aegislash that automatically switch forms mid-battle (Stance Change, Disguise, and similar abilities) aren't a different Pokémon and aren't optional the way a Mega Evolution is — so a card for the alternate form gets its own section instead of being folded into the team count or treated as an unrelated mention.
 - **Also mentioned, not part of the team.** A threat example ("Weavile